Queen Elizabeth II Building: Rejuvenation and construction of a new public plaza (2009–2015)

-The Premier's suite
+Premier's suite

 When Premier Alison Redford was sworn in in October 2011, following Stelmach's resignation, Jeff Johnson served as Redford's first Minister of Infrastructure from October 2011 until the spring of 2012.
-Following the 2012 Alberta general election then-Premier Redford named Wayne Drysdale as Minister of Infrastructure.
+Following the 2012 Alberta general election Redford named Wayne Drysdale as Minister of Infrastructure.
 In December 2013, during a cabinet reshuffle, Ric McIver replaced him.

-In May 2012, shortly after winning the election, Redford became involved in the provincially-owned federal building redevelopment plan for the tenth and eleventh floors, according to the August 7, 2014 Special Duty Report by the Auditor General of Alberta.
+In May 2012, shortly after winning the election, Redford became involved in the provincially-owned federal building redevelopment plan for the tenth and eleventh floors, according to the August 2014 Special Duty Report by the Auditor General of Alberta.
 Under Redford's new administration significant changes were made in the use of space on the eleventh floor, from "open hosting for government caucus to a premier's suite" which included changing the original design and incurring additional costs.
-The Premier's office contacted the Kasian Architecture firm directly to discuss the provision of "residential functions" on the eleventh floor, which included adding two side-by-side bedrooms with showers.
+The premier's office contacted the Kasian Architecture firm directly to discuss the provision of "residential functions" on the eleventh floor, which included adding two side-by-side bedrooms with showers.
 Paula Simons described the addition as a $2.76 million "ultra-modern glass-walled" penthouse with its own dedicated elevator.
 The "sky palace", as it was dubbed, was intended as Redford's personal retreat.
 Redford resigned in March 2014 just before the "sky palace" was made public, under pressure from an "escalating spending scandal", and was replaced by Dave Hancock.